sirno/misosoup/README.md

   * Use OUTPUT_FILE for output in yaml format.
 If it is not given, the results will be printed to stdout.
 * `--media`
   * Load media from MEDIA_FILE.
-The file should contain the description of the growth media that shall be tested.
-The file should contain a dictionary with all media that the community should be evaluated on.
-Each of the media needs to contain a dictionary of exchange reactions and there lower bound, (i.e.
-    `R_EX_ac_e: -10` provides _acetate_ to the communities).
-The medium with id `base_medium` will be added to all media.
+An example file with a correct format to introduce a media composition can be found in `misosoup/examples`.
 * `--strain`
   * Indicates the focal STRAIN model id.
 If no strain is provided, `misosoup` computes minimal communities.